Wednesday, March 20, 2013

 Epilogue

-Shortly after leaving the White House in 1966, Rene Verdon received a call from Rachel “Bunny” Mellon, wife of wealthy banking heir Paul Mellon.
-She was going to host a luncheon for her friend Jacqueline Kennedy and wanted the chef to prepare the meal.
-When they later met to plan the event for sixty-nine guests at her home on Cape Cod, Bunny Mellon began by asking Verdon what Jackie liked to eat.
-He suggested cold fresh salmon be served as the first course.
+Shortly after leaving the White House in 1966, Rene Verdon met with Rachel “Bunny” Mellon, wife of wealthy banking heir Paul Mellon, to plan the menu for a luncheon at her home on Cape Cod, honoring her friend Jacqueline Kennedy.
+Bunny Mellon began the meeting by asking Verdon what Jackie liked to eat.
+The chef suggested cold fresh salmon as the first course.
 (When the five- to six-pound salmon he preferred were not available, the chef settled for rock bass.)
 The recommended entrée was a rack of lamb, accompanied by shoe-string potatoes with truffles and sliced string beans with almonds.
 Following the main course, a Bibb-lettuce salad would be served with Brie cheese on the side.
-For dessert, he proposed glace Alexandra, a vanilla-ice-cream creation similar to strawberries Romanoff, only made with fresh peaches poached in heavy syrup, and covered with a raspberry sauce.
+For dessert, he proposed glace Alexandra, a vanilla-ice-cream creation similar to strawberries Romanoff, but made with fresh peaches poached in heavy syrup, and covered with a raspberry sauce.
 Petits fours sec would be served at an end, just as they had been at the White House.10

 Notes